fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 #### Remarks

-Available in Chrome, Edge, Firefox, Internet Explorer 11 on Windows 10, Safari 10.0+, Opera, Android Browser 4.4, and Node.js 0.12+.
+Available in Chrome, Edge, Firefox, Internet Explorer 11 on Windows 10, Safari, Opera, and Node.js.

 ***